Languages of Hong Kong: Official languages

 English was the sole official language of Hong Kong from 1883 to 1974.
 Only after demonstrations and petitions from Hong Kong people demanding equal status for Chinese did the language become official in Hong Kong from 1974 onward.
 Annex I of the 1984 Sino-British Joint Declaration provided that English may be used in addition to Chinese for official purposes in the future Hong Kong Special Administrative Region.
 In March 1987, the Official Languages Ordinance was amended to require all new legislation to be enacted bilingually in both English and Chinese.
 In 1990, the Hong Kong Basic Law affirmed English's co-official language status with Chinese after the 1997 handover.
+No variety of Chinese has been specified to be official in Hong Kong; while it is usually understood that by Chinese Modern Standard Chinese is meant, Cantonese is the vernacular variety spoken by most of the population.

 Chinese languages

 As a result of immigration into Hong Kong from Canton Province, Cantonese is the dominant Chinese variant spoken in the territory with smaller numbers of speakers of other dialects.
 There are also numerous Chinese languages spoken by the native peoples of the New Territories, many of which are mutually unintelligible.

+The written language used in official and formal settings is a less standardized form of Modern Standard Chinese that is read with Cantonese phonology.
 There is also a written language based on the vocabulary and grammar of spoken Cantonese known as written Cantonese.
 Although the "biliterate and trilingual" policy implies an absence of support for written Cantonese, it has gained popularity in news media where entertainment and local news are related.
 Written Cantonese is unintelligible to non-Cantonese speakers and is considered nonstandard by some educators despite its widespread usage in Hong Kong.
 Some have also credited written Cantonese for solving the challenges that standard written Chinese had faced in popular culture.

 Traditional Chinese characters are widely used, and are the de facto writing standard in Hong Kong.
 Simplified Chinese is seen in some posters, leaflets, flyers and signs in the tourist areas.